JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Comments
+- Clicking on the comment icon should open a modal where users can post a reply to the tweet with the original tweet above
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Profile page should have a replies page

 ## Post View
 - Add a sticky div #DONE